Rangarana/Deepseek-Ai/README.md

 # 3. Model Download

 We release the DeepSeek-VL2 family, including DeepSeek-VL2-tiny, DeepSeek-VL2-small, DeepSeek-VL2.
 To support a broader and more diverse range of research within both academic and commercial communities.
-Please note that the use of this model is subject to the terms outlined in License section.
+Please note that the use of this model is subject to the terms outlined in __License section__

 # Hugging face model
 Model	Sequence Length	Download